govuk-one-login/ipvreturn-api/test-harness/README.md

 # Test Harness

-This is a test harness that listens to events from TxMA SQS queue and puts it in the `${AWS::StackName}-ipvreturn-event-test-${Environment}` bucket which can then be accessed using and API.
+This is a test harness that listens to events from TxMA and Gov Notify SQS queues and puts it in the `${AWS::StackName}-ipvreturn-event-test-${Environment}` bucket which can then be accessed using and API.

 This test harness is only to be used in dev and build environments